-The electric cylinder flange mount option has front and rear flange plates for mounting into the system.
+The electric cylinder flange mount option for the NEMA 23 (57 mm) has front and rear flange plates for mounting into the system.
 The following graphic shows the mounting hole dimensions for the flanges.

 Electric Cylinder Flange Mount (Motor End)